oyindonesia/external-api-docs/source/includes/_kyc.md

 Verification using id-card will be handle asynchronous, and we will send KYC response via callback url.
 For detail callback, you can see [KYC Response Callback](#kyc-response-callback)

-> Below is an example of the code for verify ID-card

 ```shell
 curl -X \
 POST https://partner.oyindonesia.com/api/kyc/id-card \